nachu-laksh/Revenue-Modelling/README.md

 The dataset used for this sample model was generated with the help of LLM, based on the following criteria:

-- Baseline patient visitsthat fluctuated around 900 to 1,200 visits per month.
+- Baseline patient visits that fluctuated around 900 to 1,200 visits per month.
 - Seasonal adjustments to reflect higher visits in certain months (e.g., flu season in fall/winter) and lower visits in summer (when elective procedures are typically down).
 - Random noise to introduce variability.